 This arrangement works well for websites that don’t receive massive amounts of traffic.
 Why?
 Websites that don’t carry huge daily traffic loads do not take up a lot of a server’s capacity.

 Once your site starts earning high amounts of traffic, you may need to upgrade your hosting plan.
 But until then, Shared Hosting will probably be the best option for your new site.
+If you decide to hire a WordPress developer, make sure to consult with them on their preferred hosting solutions.

 Feeling More Confident?
 Give It a Shot!